erandime/movie-shelf-app/README.md

   - For larger screens, a sidebar navigation is displayed.
   - For smaller screens, the top navigation is used for better accessibility.
   - Video is displayed for larger screens, while images are used for smaller screens.
   - Bootstrap and Media queries to ensure responsiveness for all elements across devices
 - **Star Rating**: Users can rate movies using a star rating system.
 - **CRUD Operations**: Users can Create, Read, Update, and Delete movie entries from the PostgreSQL database.
 - **Data Persistence**: Movie data is stored persistently in a PostgreSQL database.
 - **Express/Node.js**: The server-side logic is built with Express.js and Node.js.
 - **EJS Templating**: Views are rendered dynamically using EJS (Embedded JavaScript templates).The header and footer are reusable components (header.ejs, footer.ejs).
+- **Error Handling**: Error handling is implemented to ensure smooth user experience even when things go wrong.
 - **ARIA Labels**: Accessibility is ensured with ARIA labels for screen readers.

 ## Prerequisites